OpenSpace/openspace.github.io/docs/users/content/exoplanets.md

 ---

 ## About the Exoplanets Module
 The exoplanets module includes the possibility of adding visualizations of confirmed exoplanets and their host stars to OpenSpace.
 The data comes from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu) and includes a large range of properties on the exoplanet systems, often including uncertainty estimations.
-A table of the complete dataset can be found here: [Planetary Systems Coposite Data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars).
+A table of the complete dataset can be found here: [Planetary Systems Composite Data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PSCompPars).

 The visualizations are based on a thesis project done by Karin Reidarman in 2018.

 ## Adding exoplanet systems to OpenSpace
 Exoplanet systems of interest must be added to OpenSpace individually.
-The reason for this is that it is impractical to load all the systems in the database into OpenSpace on start-up due to the large number of confirmed exoplanets.
+The reason for this is that it is impractical from a visualization standpoint to load all the systems in the database into OpenSpace on start-up, due to the large number of confirmed exoplanets.

 Exoplanet systems can be added and removed during runtime through the Exoplanets GUI panel, with the symbol:  <img src="/assets/images/users/content/baseline_hdr_strong_black_18dp.png" alt="Exoplanets GUI Symbol" width="20em" height="20em">